sofiak-hel/miinaharava/documentation/projectspecification.md

-## Määrittelydokumentti
+## Project specification

-- Toteutan projektin Rust-ohjelmointikielellä.
+- The project will be written in Rust.
-  - Voin vertaisarvioida projekteja kielillä: Java, Python, Lua, C, C++, JavaScript, TypeScript, Go, C#.
+  - I can do peer reviews in the following programming languages: Java, Python, Lua, C, C++, JavaScript, TypeScript, Go, C#
-- Ratkaistava ongelmani on miinaharavan pelaaminen optimaalisesti, ja toteutan algoritmin, joka ratkaisee kentät mallintamalla ne rajoitelaskentaongelmana, käyttäen David Becerran artikkelissa [0] mainittua Coupled Subsets CSP algoritmia.
-Tämä algoritmi tutkii yhtälöryhmiä, jotka luodaan perustuen miinaharava-kentän tilaan.
-Yhtälöryhmien tietorakenne on lista, joka koostuu yhtälöistä.
-Yhtälöt kuvataan parina, joka koostuu listasta muuttujia (A, B, C...), sekä odotusarvosta (N), jotka muodostavat yhtälön `A + B + C ... = N`.
+- The problem I'm solving is playing Minesweeper optimally, and I will implement an algorithm that solves games by modeling them as a constraint satisfication problem, using the Coupled Subsets CSP algorithm from David Becerra's article [0].
+This algorithm analyzes sets of constraints, which are created based on the state of the game.
+The constraint sets will be represented by many lists of constraints, as the top-level data structure.
+The constraint data structure will be a tuple, consisting of the label (N) and a list of variables (A, B, C...) which will form the constraint `A + B + C ...= N`.
-- Ohjelma saa syötteenä argumentteja joita voi listata komentorivillä, jotka voi esimerkiksi määritellä kuinka monta peliä pelataan, ja minkä vaikeustasoisia kenttiä se luo pelattavaksi.
-Ohjelmalla tulee olemaan myös käyttöliittymä, joka näyttää visuaalisesti pelien etenemistä, jolla voi tutkia miten tekoäly pelaa miinaharavaa.
-Aikataulusta riippuen käyttöliittymästä voi tulla laajempi tai suppeampi.
+- The program will take inputs through a GUI, and possibly command line arguments.
+The GUI will show the state of the game, so the user can follow the games being played out.
-- Optimaalista aika- ja tilavaativuutta on vaikea määritellä, koska miinaharavan pelaaminen optimaalisesti on NP-täydellinen ongelma.
-Voittotodennäköisyyksiä voi kuitenkin optimoida ja mitata, joten tavoitteena olisi päästä Becerran artikkelin [0] mainitsemiin noin 90%, 75% ja 30% voittotodennäköisyyksiin eri vaikeustasoisissa kentissä (beginner, intermediate ja expert).
+- The complexity of Minesweeper is hard to analyze, because it is an NP-complete problem.
+The chances of winning a game can however be optimized and measured, so the aim is to reach the win-rates presented in Becerra's article [0]: 90% for beginner levels, 75% for intermediate levels, and 30% for expert levels.
-  - Beginner-vaikeustason kentät ovat kokoa 8x8, 9x9 tai 10x10, ja niissä on 10 miinaa,
+  - Beginner levels are of size 8x8, 9x9 or 10x10, and they have 10 mines.
-  - Intermediate-vaikeustason kentät ovat eri kokoisia 13x15 ja 16x16 välillä, ja niissä on 40 miinaa.
+  - Intermediate levels are between size 13x15 and 16x16, and they have 40 mines.
-  - Expert-vaikeustason kentät ovat kokoa 16x30 tai 30x16, ja niissä on 99 miinaa.
+  - Expert levels are of size 16x30 or 30x16, and they have 99 mines.
-- Lähteet:
+- Sources:
   - [0] <https://dash.harvard.edu/bitstream/handle/1/14398552/BECERRA-SENIORTHESIS-2015.pdf>
   - [1] <https://www.cs.toronto.edu/~cvs/minesweeper/minesweeper.pdf>
-- Opinto-ohjelma: tietojenkäsittelytieteen kandidaatti (TKT)
+- Degree programme: tietojenkäsittelytieteen kandidaatti (TKT).
-- Projektin dokumentaatiossa (ja muualla) käytetty kieli tulee olemaan suomi.
+- The project documentation will use English as the language.